junhuawa/junhuawa.github.io/_posts/bsp/2014-10-28-Add-Patch-to-Bash-In-WR4.3.md

      ../../host-cross/bin/quilt diff

-6) Use quilt refresh can create the final patches we will use in the LinDX layer.
+6) Use quilt refresh can create the final patches we will use in the Test layer.

      ../../host-cross/bin/quilt refresh

-7) Then, use exportPatches.tcl to create the custom layer in the LinDX directory
+7) Then, use exportPatches.tcl to create the custom layer in the Test directory

     export QUILT_PATCHES=wrlinux_quilt_patches
     export QUILT_PC=.pc